chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_custom_syntax_user_interaction.rst

    * - ``ui.ask_question(question, opts={})``
      - Use to ask a user the question contained in ``question``.
 If ``:default => default_value`` is passed as the second argument, ``default_value`` will be used if the user does not provide an answer.
 This method will respect the ``--default`` command-line option.
    * - ``ui.color(string, *colors)``
      - Use to specify a color.
-   * - ``ui.color?()``
-     - Indicates that colored output should be used.
-(Colored output can only be used when output is sent to a terminal.)
 For example, from the ``knife rackspace server list`` subcommand:

        .. code-block:: ruby